Renaissance architecture of Toulouse: Portraits in medallion

 In a 16th-century marked by humanism and antiquarian culture, the owners did not hesitate to be represented as Roman emperors in medallions carved in stone, evocative of the ancient coins and medals collected by humanists.
-It was on the tower of the Hôtel du Vieux-Raisin that the owner Bérenguier Maynier, capitoul and parliamentarian, had medallions made for the first time in Toulouse (between 1515 and 1528).
+It was on the tower of the Hôtel du Vieux-Raisin that the owner Bérenguier Maynier, capitoul and parlementarian, had medallions made for the first time in Toulouse (between 1515 and 1528).
 The Toulouse prelate and humanist Jean de Pins, ambassador to Milan, Venice and Rome, played a major role in the introduction of Italian models by having the courtyard of his hotel decorated around 1528 with heads sculpted in medallions.
 The next owner of this same Hôtel de Pins had other medallions made in 1545, attributed to Nicolas Bachelier, six of which were reused in the courtyard of the Hôtel Thomas de Montval.
 Their framing composed of a vegetal crown, referred to as "triumphal garland" in surviving documents, refers to the Roman triumphs (laurel) but also to the arms of the merchant of the 16th century.
 The manner of Nicolas Bachelier is distinguished in the treatment of the very prominent eyebrow arches and the very often thick lips of his characters.

 After 1540 an evolution led to unframed busts, as on the tower of the Hôtel de Brucelles built in 1544.
 This type of decoration then became rarer, replaced in the middle of the 16th century by the Classical orders.